Lakes & Forests

 Union Gables Inn 55 Union Ave, Saratoga Springs, NY, 12866

 A stunning heated outdoor pool, rose gardens, fountains, sitting areas and classic wrap around porch that boasts a quiet haven to immerse in the history of the surrounding area.
-Elegant and spacious rooms have private bathrooms, fireplaces, flat screen televisions.
+Elegant and spacious rooms have private bathrooms, fireplaces, and flat screen televisions.
 A full cooked-to-order breakfast is served daily.

 The terrain is a mix of rolling hills and a few challenging climbs, making it appropriate for intermediate and advanced riders.
 Daily distances of 40-65 miles inn to inn.
 Typical daily cumulative climbing will be in the 2,000 – 4500 feet range.
 As with all Carolina Tailwinds tours, there will be multiple opportunities for “leap-frog” shuttles to shorten and/or flatten the route.
 Road bikes and lightweight hybrid bikes with a wide range of gearing are recommended.

-Tour Point of Origin:
+Tour Point of Origin

 Friends Lake Inn, 963 Friends Lake Rd, Chestertown, NY (518) 494-4751